Frequently asked questions about health insurance

 Read more about short-term health insurance in Washington State.

-As of November 2020, there were 1,410,949 Washington residents with Medicare coverage, amounting to about 18% of the state’s population.
-Most Washington Medicare beneficiaries are eligible for Medicare due to age, but 14% are under the age of 65 and eligible for Medicare because of a disability.
+As of mid-2022, there were 1,454,964 Washington residents with Medicare coverage.
+Most Washington Medicare beneficiaries are eligible for Medicare due to age, but nearly 11% are under the age of 65 and eligible for Medicare because of a disability.

 You can read about Medicare in Washington, including the state’s robust consumer protections for Medigap enrollees, as well as details about Medicare Advantage and Medicare Part D plans in Washington.

 You can also read more about Medicare’s open enrollment period (October 15 – December 7), during which Medicare beneficiaries have an opportunity to compare available plan options and change their Part D or Medicare Advantage policies for the coming year.
 And from January 1 to March 31 each year, Medicare Advantage enrollees have the option to switch to a different Medicare Advantage plan or switch to Original Medicare.

 - Washington Healthplanfinder — The state-run health insurance exchange, where individuals and families can enroll in health plans and receive subsidies based on household income.
 Washington Healthplanfinder is also the enrollment portal for income-based Apple Health (Medicaid) and CHIP enrollment.